ifxdb/PythonIfxDB/README.md

 ##### Build Shell Environment
 Set CSDK_HOME and MY_PY_DIR environment variables.
 The environment CSDK_HOME points to the Informix Client SDK installation directory.
-The environment CS MY_PY_DIR points to the Python installation directory.
+The environment MY_PY_DIR points to the Python installation directory.
 FYI: Edit setup.py manually for the time being, it has been hardcoded in it.

 ```